chenxiaozhi13/Use-Gemini-for-Japanese-pdf-to-Chinese-pdf/README.md

-好的，没有问题。

-这是根据您的最新要求更新的一份简洁、美观且清晰的英文 README.md。

-🤖 AI-Powered PDF Translator & Re-renderer
+AI-Powered PDF Translator & Re-renderer

 This project uses the Google Gemini API to automatically translate Japanese math exam PDFs—complete with their original images—into high-quality, layout-matched Chinese PDFs.